![]() |

 BMW X5

-Just past Middelburg on the N4, where I knew where the speed traps were, I opened her up a bit and our Taiwanese friend fumbled in his haste to photograph the speedometer.
+Just past Middelburg on the N4, where I knew where the speed traps were, I opened her up a bit (that's now the Beemer, neh?) and our Taiwanese friend seated behind me fumbled in his haste to photograph the speedometer over my shoulder.

-Turned out he had never seen a needle on 170.
+Turned out he had never seen the needle holding steady on 170.

 Nissan Murano